 end example]

-Mapping Part Names to ZIP Item Names
+Mapping Logical Item Names to ZIP Item Names

-Mapping of part names to ZIP item names shall perform, in order, the following steps:
+Mapping of logical item names to ZIP item names shall perform, in order, the following steps:

-Convert the part name to a logical item name or, in the case of interleaved parts, to a complete sequence of logical item names, as specified in §9.2.5.3.

 Remove the leading forward slash (“/”) from the logical item name or, in the case of interleaved parts, from each of the logical item names within the complete sequence.

-A logical item name or complete sequence of logical item names sharing a common prefix shall not be mapped to a part name if the logical item prefix has no corresponding media type.
+Percent-encode every non-ASCII character.

-Mapping ZIP Item Names to Part Names
+Mapping ZIP Item Names to Logical Item Names

-All ZIP item names shall be mapped to part names except for MS-DOS ZIP items, as defined in the ZIP specification, that are not MS-DOS files.
+All ZIP item names shall be mapped to logical item names except for MS-DOS ZIP items, as defined in the ZIP specification, that are not MS-DOS files.

 Mapping of ZIP item names to part names shall perform, in order for each ZIP item, the following steps:

+Un-percent-encode every non-ASCII character.

-Map the ZIP item name to a logical item name by adding a forward slash (“/”).
+Add a forward slash (“/”).

-Attempt to map the obtained logical item name to a part name, as specified

-in §9.2.5.5.

-If Step 2 fails, the ZIP item does not represent a part.

 [Note: The ZIP specification specifies that ZIP items recognized as MS-DOS files are those with a “version made by” field and an “external file attributes” field in the “file header” record in the central directory that have a value of 0. end note]